danielsgriffin/nonprofit-web-search-engines/README.md

 Like me you might start to furrow your brow at some of the search engines listed in the generated responses.
 Then you might wonder about all the rest.

+(Aside: Note that this isn't a problem just with generated responses, they generally appear to accurately summarize or synthesize claims on pages written by people.)

 tldr: The only web search engine listed by these search tools for that query that appears to be a nonprofit is **Ecosia**.

 So here I'm trying to get a sense of what search engines are run by non-profits.
 I am not here interested in search engines that donate a significant amount to charity.
 I'm not right now interested in the social mission or its effective pursuit.
 Is the entity that runs the search engine a nonprofit?
 I am not here arguing that nonprofits are better or not, I only want to evaluate the quality of the search results for this query.
 I am not interested in whether these entities have made a profit, but in whether they are structured as nonprofits.
 I understand that, as Gemini noted in response, "The definition of "nonprofit" can be tricky".